-Types: Blog posts, articles, ebooks, white papers, site copy, Kindle book and influencer ghostwriting, editorials, humor writing, game design documents, game narratives, research, self-publishing, educational content, test development, social posts and social media cards
+Asset Types: Blog posts, articles, ebooks, white papers, site copy, Kindle book and influencer ghostwriting, editorials, humor writing, game design documents, game narratives, research, self-publishing, educational content, test development, social posts and social media cards

 Subject Matter: entrepreneurship, gaming industry, indie developers, game development, general business, professional development, small business, crowdfunding, taxation, law, public policy, worker classification and freelancer issues

 Underground music, bad movies, other niche media, amphibians and amphibian biology/herpetology (especially toads!), game development and indie games, alternative fashions, thrifty living, making money online, public policy and social change, socialism, spending way too much time on Twitter for my own good (which several brands have benefited from!)

 Concentrated in taxation and public finance, completed master's thesis on worker classification suits and subsequent labor rights issues.